rust-lang/book/src/ch20-01-unsafe-rust.md

 the functionality implemented with `unsafe` code, because using a safe abstraction is safe.

-Let’s look at each of the several unsafe superpowers in turn.
+Let’s look at each of the unsafe superpowers in turn.
 We’ll also look at some abstractions that provide a safe interface to unsafe code.

 ### Dereferencing a Raw Pointer